heikoburau/ParallelAverage/Readme.md

 - Re-submission of broken or partly failed jobs.
 - Fallback mode for utilizing only the local machine by spawning multiple processes instead of submitting a job.
 - Basic dynamic load balancing.
-- Transfers the state of the Python interpreter to the cluster so that users can readily use global variables and packages in their code.
+- Transfers the state of the Python interpreter to the cluster thereby users can readily use global variables and packages in their code.

 ParallelAverage - Browser
 -------------------------